pivoteur/biz/README.md

 ![BTC+PAXG+BNB pivot pool incept](blog/2024/10/09/imgs/03-paxg-pivot-pool-apportionment.png)

-Here we see the γ-factors already calculated, so let's calculate them, step-by-step, and arrive at the solutions show here.
+Here we see the γ-factors already calculated, so let's calculate them, step-by-step, and arrive at the solutions shown here.

 1. At a pivot pool's incept, record the number of tokens for each token-type and the token-prices.